c4software/rpi-docker-lamp-stack/README.md

 password: MARIADB|secret
 ```

+User home directory is automatically created when the user do his first FTP connection.

 ## FTP : How to upload your files

 The provided docker stack include an FTP server.
 This FTP server is not meant _to be open to the public_; Its accepts connections from all user / password pairs as long as they match the correct pattern.

+_Password are automaticaly generated using this pattern :_

 ```sh
 # Example